stevekinney/stevekinney.net/src/writing/typescript-generics.md

 };
 ```

 You can even go as far as telling TypeScript that this function returns a number as well, but you don't need to.
-TypeScript will infer that by the fact that there is only one code path (e.g. no conditionals, loops, or anything of that nature) and if you add two numbers together, you're going to get a number.
-When in doubt, let TypeScript infer types, if possible.
+TypeScript will infer that due to the fact that there is only one code path (e.g. no conditionals, loops, or anything of that nature) and if you add two numbers together, you're going to get a number.

+- **Some free advice that you didn't ask for**: When in doubt, let TypeScript infer types, if possible.
 Typically, it does a better job and finds a more restrictive type than you might on your own.
+- **Caveat**: A lot of times, I will add an annotation for the return value when I'm first developing the function.
+It's like a free unit test.

-But, once you've gotten the basics of TypeScript down, it's time to take a look at generics.
+Once you've gotten the basics of TypeScript down, it's time to take a look at generics.
 [Generics][gen] allow us to be a little bit more flexible with our type system.
 You can think of them as variables for your types.

 [gen]: https://www.typescriptlang.org/docs/handbook/2/generics.html

 Let's say you want to build a linked list data structure.
 Very cool.
 Ideally, we want to create a linked list where the value can be of any type.
 But, we want all of the nodes in any given linked list to be of the _same_ type.

-This means that we _cannot_ use the `any` type, because that's just chaos mode: Sure, it would allow the first node in the linked list to be of `any` type, but it would not force subsequent nodes in that list to be of the same type.
+That last requirement means that we _cannot_ use the `any` type, because that's just chaos mode: Sure, it would allow the first node in the linked list to be of `any` type, but it would not force subsequent nodes in that list to be of the same type.

-Before you click with generics, you might be tempted to create a whole bevy of linked list types.
+Before your brain fully clicks with generics, you might be tempted to create a whole bevy of linked list types.
 You'd make one for numbers, one for strings, one for objects where the keys are strings and the values are numbers, so on and so forth.
-(When I saw _you_, I'm mostly projecting.
+(When I say _you_, I'm mostly projecting.
 I mean _me_.
 I was tempted to do this until every fiber of my being screamed at me to stop.)

 This is where we might use a generic.
 You might have seen some syntax at looks like this: